c-skills/rust1/README.md

 </a>
 </p>

 This also works with `cargo check` which claims to not build anything.
+Best with `rustup` installs but also works fine with the packages provided by your distributor.
+The injected DSO is made for `Linux x86_64` deployments.

 As a professional programmer you know the difference between the build machine and the machine(s) stuff is deployed on.
 In professional context they are not the same 99% of the time.